 Tags allow you to sort each mention depending on what’s important to you.

-For example, you can track your company’s name and tag each article depending on the context in which the company is mentioned, e.g. company in general, CEO, stock exchange, etc.
+For example, you can track your company’s name and tag each article depending on the context in which the company is mentioned.
+It can be the company in general, CEO, stock exchange, etc.

 By using tags you won’t have to search through all of your mentions to find the one you want.

 With Automated Actions, you can automatically tag your mentions depending on the keywords, websites, and/or authors you’ve set up beforehand.
-As well as sentiment, tags can be applied to old mentions as well.
+As well as sentiment, you can apply tags to old mentions as well.

-By using Automated Actions to assign sentiment and tags to your mentions, you can save a lot of time and energy because once you’ve set them up, your job is done.
+Using Automated Actions to assign sentiment and tags to your mentions saves a lot of time because once you’ve set them up, your job is done.
 The tool will do the rest of the work for you.

 In the feed, you can block certain mentions depending on their author, type (source), and language.
-After you do so, mentions like that won’t appear in your feed anymore.
+After you do so, similar mentions won’t appear in your feed anymore.

-You can also block specific mention based on their source, author, language, location, and more by clicking on the query and choosing Edit query.
+You can also block specific mention based on their source, author, language, location, and more.
+Simply click on the query and choose Edit query.

-Important: You should be careful when choosing either of those ways to edit your queries because they’ll restart the search and you may lose some of the previously collected data.
+Important: Be careful when choosing either of those ways to edit your queries because they’ll restart the search.
+You may lose some of the previously collected data.